-Effective January 1, 2008, the Enterprise Income Tax Law (the "EIT Law") in China unifies the enterprise income tax rate for the entities incorporated in China at 25% if they are not eligible for any preferential tax treatment.
-Accordingly, the Company's subsidiary and consolidated VIEs operated in PRC were subject to tax at statutory rate of 25% for the years ended December 31, 2014, 2015 and 2016.
+Effective January 1, 2008, the Enterprise Income Tax Law (the "EIT Law") in China unifies the enterprise income tax rate for the entities incorporated in China at 25% and grants preferential tax treatment to High and New Technology Enterprises ("HNTEs") and Software Enterprises.
+Under these preferential tax treatments, HNTEs are entitled to an income tax rate of 15%.
+In December 2016, Dasheng Online obtained the HNTEs certification and subject to tax rate of 25% for the years ended December 31, 2015 and 2016, and preferential tax rate of 15% for the year ended December 31, 2017 and the years ending December 31, 2018 and 2019, respectively.
+The Company's consolidated VIEs operated in PRC were subject to tax statutory rate of 25% for the years ended December 31, 2015, 2016 and 2017.